chriskirknielsen/dotcom-2024/src/content/posts/2021/2021-06-12-rotating-floating-animation-with-chained-transforms.md

     - quick-tip
 ---

 Okay, so this is an old trick.
-I've used it a few times over the years, but I keep forgetting about how it works.
+I’ve used it a few times over the years, but I keep forgetting about how it works.
 When I keep forgetting about a technique, I need to write about it.

 The idea is that you rotate an element clockwise, move it away from its anchor point, and rotate it counter-clockwise so that its "horizon" is stable.
 As they say, a stylised animated demo is worth a thousand words: